urbanslug/blog/posts/2019-07-21-Justifying-Sha256-for-variation-graphs.md

 For example RSV is approximately 15\*10<sup>3</sup> which is even much than than 3.4*10<sup>38</sup> compared to the human genome.

+The number of variations we expect in these genomes is therefore much smaller than 2<sup>128</sup>.
+As a side note, SHA256 is
-As a side note, SHA256 is [used to uniquely identify bitcoin] which there are a lot of.
+[used to uniquely identify bitcoin] which there are a lot of.

 # How much variation can actually occur
 The short answer is we don't know for sure but we can estimate its upper bound.